 Varazdin – Historic Nucleus And Old Town (Castle)

 Varazdin is an architectural gem.
-Even when compared to other, larger, and more famous towns and cities in the region, it firmly holds its ground.
+It firmly holds its ground even compared to other larger and more famous towns and cities in the region.
 Particularly the Old Town, originating as a stone fortress in the 12th century and being transformed repeatedly during the centuries, is exceptionally well-preserved.

-If Varazdin ends up becoming the UNESCO World Heritage Site in Croatia, no one would be surprised.
+If Varazdin became Croatia’s UNESCO World Heritage Site, no one would be surprised.

 Have you ever visited one of these UNESCO World Heritage Sites?
 Which was your favorite site?

 Read more information on UNESCO World Heritage Sites worldwide and those on the UNESCO Tentative List.
 Beyond the buildings, there is also an incredible collection of intangible items on UNESCO’s Intangible Cultural Heritage list.